fraggerfox/din-pkgsrc/README.md

 * DIN Is Noise was written by [jag][2], who helped me a lot in making DIN's build to be compatible with FreeBSD.
-* Thanks to `trouble` for a machine to do and help with the package development as well as testing and fixing of the package.
+* Thanks to `@ppaeps` for a machine to do and help with the package development as well as testing and fixing of the package.
-* Thanks to `wiz` for reviewing and making fixes / changes to conform to standardized `Makefile`.
+* Thanks to `wiz@` for reviewing and making fixes / changes to conform to standardized `Makefile`.

 License